-The Board unanimously recommends that stockholders vote "for" the election of each of the seven persons nominated to serve as a director of VSE for the ensuing year.
+The Board unanimously recommends that stockholders vote "for" the election of each of the eight persons nominated to serve as a director of VSE for the ensuing year.

-Proposal No. 2

-APPOINTMENT OF INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS
+Proposal No. 2 APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-Based on the recommendation of its Audit Committee, the Board has appointed the firm of Ernst & Young LLP to be VSE's independent certified public accountants for the year ending December 31, 2007, and recommends to stockholders that they vote for ratification of that appointment.
+Based on the recommendation of its Audit Committee, the Board has appointed the firm of Ernst & Young LLP to be VSE's independent registered public accounting firm for the year ending December 31, 2008, and recommends to stockholders that they vote for ratification of that appointment.
 Although not required to do so, the Board has determined that it would be desirable to request stockholders' approval of this appointment.
-The ratification of the appointment of VSE's independent certified public accountants will require the affirmative vote by the holders of a majority of the outstanding Stock present in person or represented by proxy at the Meeting.
+The ratification of the appointment of VSE's independent auditors will require the affirmative vote by the holders of a majority of the outstanding stock present in person or represented by proxy at the Meeting.
 If such approval is not received, the Board will reconsider the appointment.

-In 2006 and 2005 Ernst & Young LLP services included an examination of VSE's consolidated financial statements, the financial statements of certain benefit plans, and reviews of the consolidated financial statements included in VSE Form 10-Qs filed with the SEC for each of the quarters ended March 31, June 30, and September 30.
+In 2007 and 2006, Ernst & Young LLP services included an examination of VSE's consolidated financial statements, the financial statements of certain benefit plans (2006 only), and reviews of the consolidated financial statements included in VSE's Form 10-Qs filed with the SEC for each of the quarters ended March 31, June 30, and September 30.
+In 2007, Ernst & Young LLP services also included an audit of the effectiveness of our internal control over financial reporting as of December 31, 2007.

-Ernst & Young LLP billed VSE for professional services rendered for the years ended December 31, 2006, and December 31, 2005, as follows:
+Ernst & Young LLP billed VSE for professional services rendered for the years ended December 31, 2007, and December 31, 2006, as follows: